SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 1.2.1 Add NuGet Reference

-To make use of this connector, add a reference to one of the Steeltoe connector NuGet packages.
+To use this connector, add a reference to one of the Steeltoe connector NuGet packages.
 Use this table to determine which package you need:

 |App Type|ORM|Package|
 |---|---|---|